This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 With Variegated Monstera, you will need to provide even more light, and this is because these plants are more delicate as compared to their counterparts.

 Moreover, avoiding extended periods of exposure to direct afternoon sun would be best.
-The intensity of this sun will spoil the beauty of your monstera by turning the leaves brown.
+This sun’s intensity will spoil your Monstera’s beauty by turning the leaves brown.
 A variegated monstera can still cope with low light but may not grow well if the conditions get too dark.
 If you lack adequate light in your space, you can supplement the little you have with grow lights.

 Also, read Will Monstera Live Outdoors and Thrive?
 Things You Should Know